joaopedro/Candy/README.md

 The UI will be web based and it will be used to define the entities and specify security methods.

 The first version will not be able to create relationships between entities but this will be done in versions further down the road...

+## Why do this?

+I recently came to work for a company that used a opensource project called "SugarCRM" has a way to very quickly and with low costs setup a entity